This Day In Literary History

 As a result, Anna would remain practically lame for the rest of her life, unable to stand without a crutch or walk more than a few steps.

 In 1836, Anna's father took a job in Brighton, partly because he hoped the climate there would improve his daughter's health.
-Meanwhile, Anna used horse-drawn carriages to get around, which led her to develop a love of horses and a strong belief in the humane treatment of animals.
+Meanwhile, Anna used horse-drawn carriages to get around, which led her to develop a love of horses and a strong belief in the humane treatment of all animals.

 Anna Sewell's first introduction to professional writing was through her mother, who was a children's book writer.
 Mary Wright Sewell had written a series of evangelical children's books that was quite popular during its time.